Josh-121/printf/README.md

 Input: _printf("There are %i dozens in a gross\n", 12);
 Output: There are 12 dozens in a gross

-Char

-WRITTEN BY: Olatubosun Ibitoye and Favour Wright
+CharRITTEN BY: Olatubosun Ibitoye and Favour Wright